keboola/developers-docs/extend/registration/deployment.md

 {: .image-popup}
 ![Screenshot -- Add Repository](/extend/registration/deploy-config-1.png)

-Turn on building of the repository and go to repository configuration:
+Turn on building of the repository, and then go to the repository configuration:

 {: .image-popup}
 ![Screenshot -- Configure Repository](/extend/registration/deploy-config-2.png)